ryankrdh/Springboard-Career-Track/unit22_sql/notes.md

 One-to-many relationship
 Let’s start with a one-to-many relationship as it is the most commonly used type.
 So, what is one-to-many relationship in SQL?
 A one-to-many relationship occurs when one record in table 1 is related to one or more records in table 2.
 However, one record in table 2 cannot be related to more than one record in table 1.
 We can come up with hundreds of examples of such relations: pages and the book they belong to, pupils and their class, orders and the customer who placed them, etc.

+One-to-one relationship
+A one-to-one relationship in a database occurs when each row in table 1 has only one related row in table 2.
+For example, a department may have only one head manager, a husband — only one wife, an employee — one company car, etc.